iffa/citybike-turku-android/README.md

 # citybike-turku-android (Fölläri)
 Android application for Turku's city bike service.
+Written in Kotlin & using Android Architecture Components.

 Data source: Turku region public transport's transit and timetable data.
 The administrator of the data is Turku region public transport.
 Dataset is downloaded from http://data.foli.fi/ using the license Creative Commons Attribution 4.0 International (CC BY 4.0).